trilobit-gmbh/contao-worldofimages-bundle/README.md

     contao:
       localconfig:
+        pixabayApiKey: 'Your Pixabay-API-Key'
         pexelsApiKey: 'Your Pexels-API-Key'
         unsplashApiKey: 'Your Unsplash-API-Key'
-        pixabayApiKey: 'Your Pixabay-API-Key'
+        flickrApiKey: 'Your Flickr-API-Key'

-        pixabayImageSource: 'largeImageURL'
+        pixabayImageSource: 'fullHDURL'
         pexelsImageSource: 'large2x'